Shivx9/File-Server-Using-Flask-and-Angular/README.md

 ## Frontend

-- Initialize a basic angular app setup in an empty director in the server `ng new <app-name-here>`
+- Initialize a basic angular app setup along with Anuglar Material in an empty directory in the server `ng new <app-name-here>`
 - Move all core files provided in the frontend repo directory "ang-test-1" into the newly created Angular directory.
 Overwrite common files
 - Open a terminal in this directory & run the frontend angular app (assuming the backend components have gone live)